chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 can be retried a retry response will be returned by the upload container.
 The step function will handle retrying the upload.
 The number of times an upload job is retried will be adjustable.
 Initially, the number of retries will be 5 times, with exponential back off.

+Failures during validation and conversion are not retryable.

 ### Components